mouse-reeve/kyranides/03_book_1.md

 Poplar tree; however it is good. _Lynx_ is a
-Bird, which is called Gyps or a Vulture, a very strong Creature. _Labrax_ is a Sea-fish called a _Bass_, known to all. _Of these (???)
-Eye-Salve is made for all dimness of the Eyes so that in three days it makes the Sight sharp.
-It is good for the beginning of a Suffusion, a Cataract, turning back of the Eye-lid, Roughness dilatation of the Pupilla, Owl-fightedness, Watriness, itchng [sic], Driness, falling away of the hairs of the Eye-lids, eating away of the Corners
+Bird, which is called Gyps or a Vulture, a very strong Creature. _Labrax_ is a Sea-fish called a _Bass_, known to all. _Of these a soft Eye-Salve is made for all dimness of the Eyes, so that in three days it makes the Sight sharp.
+It is good for the beginning of a Suffusion, a Cataract, turning back of the Eye-lid, Roughness, dilatation of the Pupilla, Owl-fightedness, Watriness, itchng [sic], Driness, falling away of the hairs of the Eye-lids, eating away of the Corners